wanmengmercury/Kaggle-Google-Revenue-Prediction/README.md

 The project includes 3 parts:

 1. correlation analysis with a nonparametric approach
-- What factors are significantly correlated with the transaction revenue at 5% level?
+- What factors are significantly correlated with the transaction revenue at 5% level and how?

 2. model comparison
 - Among ridge regression, lasso regression, random forest, and gradient boositng models, which model should I use for the final prediction?

 4. prediction with the gradient boosting model
-- how to tune parameters of gradient boositng model to improve prediction precision
+- how to tune parameters of gradient boositng model to improve prediction precision?

 The "data" folder contains the cleaned data for further analysis.